Skip to main content

 • Links show the join conditions between entities

-Understanding your ontology
+Understanding your data layer

 Entities